ABOUT OP

 The three public school systems serving Overland Park residents – Blue Valley, Shawnee Mission and Olathe – consistently rank among the best in the nation.

-Facilities: 21 elementary schools, 9 middle schools, 5 high schools, Blue Valley Academy, Center for Advanced Professional Studies, Parents as Teachers, Access Program, Hilltop Campus
+Facilities: 22 elementary schools, 9 middle schools, 5 high schools, Blue Valley Academy, Center for Advanced Professional Studies (CAPS), Parents as Teachers, Access Program, Hilltop Campus, and The Wilderness Science Center.

 Overland Park Public School District Stats